 Why your ecommerce store needs a shipping policy

-There are several benefits to having a concise ecommerce shipping policy: It better informs your customers, helps answer shipping-related questions, and allows you to take a proactive approach to any shipping issues that may arise.
+There are several benefits to having a concise ecommerce shipping policy: It better informs your customers before they checkout, helps answer shipping-related questions, and allows you to take a proactive approach to any shipping issues that may arise.

 Inform customers of shipping costs and options

 Online shoppers most often search for a shipping policy to determine how much it is going to cost them upfront, depending on where they live.
 A well-developed shipping policy informs customers of shipping costs and the different shipping options (eg. 2-day shipping, next-day delivery) available prior to ordering.

 By displaying shipping costs and the different methods of shipping available, you protect yourself from any customer who may have a complaint about how much they were charged and also save yourself time rather than having each customer inquire through your support channel(s) when they can find it themselves.

 Inform customers of delivery times

 Many online shoppers are expecting fast delivery.
 With these high expectations, it’s worth setting expectations with your customers on realistic delivery times.
 Along with displaying your shipping options, you’ll want to consider including shipping cutoff times (especially holiday shipping deadlines and any UPU delays), transit times, and how long it would take to ship international orders.

 Provide protection on your company’s behalf

-Many times, online brands provide more than just shipping details by outlining other information such as returns and exchanges, product damages, and international shipping expectations.
+Many times, online brands provide more than just shipping details by outlining other information such as return policy and exchanges, product damages, and international shipping expectations.

 The more details you include on your shipping policy, the better.
 It provides you and your customers with peace of mind while answering their questions upfront.

 A shipping policy should be concise but thorough by highlighting essential shipping information that your customers should be aware of.
 It includes details on expected delivery times, shipping costs, shipping methods, payment information, shipping restrictions, and international shipping.